 Department of Scandinavian Studies.
 Collection of the Department of Scandinavian Studies, 1969-Ongoing.
 GACA Collection 281.
-1 ½ Hollinger boxes.
+1 ½ Hollinger boxes and digital media.

 The Department of Scandinavian Studies collection contains correspondence, reports, newsletters, clippings, and administrative materials.
 Faculty, in this department, teach both Swedish language courses, and courses in English regarding Scandinavian literature, culture, history, and art.

 Swedish language courses have been taught at Gustavus Adolphus College since 1880.
 A time when all courses were taught in either English or Swedish.
 In 1971, thanks to seed money from the Scandinavian American Foundation, the Scandinavian Area Studies program at Gustavus was born.
 The program was intended to have both Swedish language courses and courses in English regarding Scandinavian literature, culture, and art.
 In 1982, the Scandinavian Studies department was created, and the Swedish language courses, along with its professors, moved out of the Foreign Languages department.

 Roland Thorstensson’s Department History consists of materials organized by Scandinavian Studies Professor Emeritus Roland Thorstensson.
 Materials include correspondence, reports, press clippings, and musings by Thorstensson.